About Phaselis

 In the winter months (December to February), temperatures are much cooler, generally ranging from 10 to 20 degrees Celsius (50-68 degrees Fahrenheit).
 This is also the period when the region receives most of its rainfall.

-The shoulder seasons – spring (March to May) and autumn (October and November) – can be quite pleasant, with milder temperatures and fewer tourist crowds.
+The shoulder seasons – spring (March to May) and autumn (October and November) – can be quite pleasant, with milder temperatures and less tourist crowd.
 These periods can be an excellent time to visit for those who prefer avoiding extreme temperatures or high-season crowds.

 When is the best time to visit Phaselis?